-- o The selling prices are determined based on the operational expenses of the Company and the return on the regulated assets base involved in providing the water, sewerage and wastewater services to clients .
-The return on the regulatory basis of the assets is calculated based on the regulatory formula for weighted-average cost of capital, including rates of return on equity and on borrowings. - O The rate of return on equity has the most significant effect in determination of the rate of return applied to the regulated value of the assets.
-For the years 2020 and 2021 the Company used 17% for the rate of return on equity, as determined in the concession contract and approved by the EWRC.
-For the periods after 2021 the Company used a rate of return of equity at the value of 9.94%, which was the rate of return on equity estimated by the Regulator in the process of preparation of the business plan for the period 2017-2021. - o Investment in assets the annual investments in the model are based on the current level of investments as approved by the Regulator in the currently applicable business plan of the Company.
-The annual investments set in the assumptions for the period 2021-2033 are in average BGN 41,266 thousands. - The revenue and the operational expenses (excluding amortization and depreciation expenses) are inflated with the expected rate of inflation - Discount interest rate after taxation 7%.
+- o The prices of the services are calculated by considering the operating costs of the company and the return on the regulatory asset base, included in the provision of WSS services to customers.
+The return determined on the regulatory asset base is calculated by using the regulatory formula for weighted average cost of capital, in which the rate of return on equity and rate of return on debt capital are included. - O The rate of return on equity has the most significant effect on the return determined on the regulatory assets base.
+In the estimates for the years after 2021, a rate of return is used that reflects the actual capital structure of the company for the next regulatory period without needed borrowed capital and other circumstances specific for the company.
+The Business Plan 2022-2026 of the company is in a process of agreeing by the Municipality of Sofia.
+After their comments, it will be submitted to the EWRC for approval. - o Investments in assets the annual investments in the model are based on the latest best estimate in accordance with the long-term target levels and the activities planned for regulatory period 2022-2026.
+The annual investments set in the assumptions (in total for regulated activities and non-regulated business) over the period 2022-2023 amount to 41,434 thousand BGN on average per annum. - The revenue and the operational expenses (excluding amortization and depreciation expenses) are inflated with the expected rate of inflation - Discount interest rate after taxation 6,4%.

-The management assessed that if the assumption for extension is achieved no reasonable change in all other assumptions used in the model will result in impairment loss as at 31.12.2020.
+The management assessed that if the assumption for extension is achieved no reasonable change in all other assumptions used in the model will result in impairment loss as at 31.12.2021.
 The management considers that there are significant uncertainties related to the future, mostly regarding the extension option of the concession contract.
-In case the extension of the concession contract is not obtained this would result in significant impairment of the Company long-term assets as at 31 December 2020 at the amount of approximately BGN 27 million.
+In case the extension of the concession contract is not obtained this would result in significant impairment of the Company long-term assets as at 31 December 2021 at the amount of approximately BGN 47,4 million.

-The management expects that the investments made by Sofiyska voda AD in the period 2000 - 2025 (original term of the concession contract) will be included in the regulatory base of the assets in 2025 if an extension to the concession contract is then agreed and they will be used as a pricing element by the Regulator when determining the selling prices.
+The management expects that the investments made by Sofiyska Voda AD in the period 2000 - 2025 (original term of the concession contract) will be included in the regulatory base of the assets in 2025 if an extension to the concession contract is then agreed and they will be used as a pricing element by the Regulator when determining the selling prices.